MosheBerman/Polygon/README.md

 Polygon
 =======

-An app using Core Graphics and math used to draw polygons.
+A demo app using math and the Core framework Graphics to draw polygons.